ch1n069/ch1n069/README.md

 - 👋 Hi, I’m bruno gatiba
 - 👀 I’m interested in webdevelopment and Iot
-- 🌱 I’m currently perfecting mu skills in web development and js
+- 🌱 I’m currently perfecting my skills in web development and js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...